 Were the Court to rule that the language should be interpreted literally, it could render the individual mandate untenable in the 34 states that currently use the federal exchanges.
 To avoid these consequences, states would have options to enter the exchange if they so chose.
 However, given the current political climate, many states would likely opt instead to do nothing, hoping that Obamacare would unravel as a result.
+Other issues

 There are several other crucial tests facing the Affordable Care Act in the near term.
 Two of the most significant include the changing political makeup of Congress and the implementation of the long-delayed employer mandate.
 First, Republican-control of both branches of Congress will give Republicans more power to drive the agenda.
 Both House Speaker Boehner and Senate Majority Leader Mitch McConnell have vowed to repeal the law, making compromise in the near term unlikely.
 President Obama would, of course, veto any bill that seriously undermined the provisions of the Affordable Care Act.